Client Guide

 A quick note on re-reviews, proofreading, and “working on my own work” generally.

-This primarily affects turnaround times on large contract, where my client has received a lengthy proposal on a form I’ve never seen before.
+This primarily affects turnaround times on large contracts, where my client has received a lengthy proposal on a form I’ve never seen before.
 I may complete a review, issue summary, and markup of a fifty page proposal on Monday.
 But if it’s sensitive, I’m really going to want to set it aside for a day or two and return to it again before finalizing.
 That review will be another large job, which means blocking off and defending another uninterrupted chunk of time.

 Other Resources